zmichaelov/espresso/README.md

 To run your own instance of Espresso:

 1. Download the source code from https://github.com/zmichaelov/espresso to your web server's directory.
-    For most *nix based Apache installations this will be somewhere under /var/www/.
+    For most *nix-based Apache installations this will be somewhere under /var/www/.
 2. Download the ESPRESSO source code from ftp://ftp.cs.man.ac.uk/pub/amulet/balsa/other-software/espresso-ab-1.0.tar.gz
 3. Extract the archive.
+Then,

-Then, cd espresso-ab-1.0/
+        cd espresso-ab-1.0/
         ./configure
         make
-4. Copy the espresso Unix executable under espresso-ab-1.0/src to espresso/bin
+4. Copy the espresso *nix executable under espresso-ab-1.0/src to espresso/bin
 5. Point your web browser to the web app's index.php (espresso/index.php)

 Coming Soon